schouvik/Text-fallstudie-interactive/ocr/ocr-quality.md

 ### Understanding Precision, Recall & F1 Intuitively

 The interactive visualization below serves as an operational demo of the introduced metrics of Precision, Recall, and F1-score at the character level within a controlled, simulated OCR setting.
-Rather than only considering aggregated metric values, the visualization makes explicit how individual recognition errors (substitutions, deletions, and insertions) directly affect Precision, Recall, and F1.
+Rather than only considering aggregated metric values, the visualization shows how individual recognition errors (substitutions, deletions, and insertions) directly affect Precision, Recall, and F1.

 The confusion matrix represents the distribution of correctly recognized characters (true positives), incorrectly recognized characters (false positives), and missed characters (false negatives).
-Based on this distribution, the corresponding evaluation metrics are computed dynamically.
+Based on this distribution, the corresponding evaluation metrics are calculated dynamically.